roboav8r/marmot/README.md

 ## Installation and Setup
 To install MaRMOT, follow the [installation instructions](docs/INSTALL.md).

+## Recreating IEEE RO-MAN 2024 results
+If interested in recreating the nuScenes and Motion Capture/MoCap experimental results from our 2024 MaRMOT paper, check out the [RO-MAN 2024 release](https://github.com/roboav8r/marmot/releases/tag/v0.1.0-roman2024) and follow the usage instructions.

 ## Running nuScenes experiments
 During development, we used the nuScenes tracking development kit for tuning and evaluation.
 The results are reported in our 2024 paper.

-If interested in using nuScenes for tracker development, see the [nuScenes instructions](docs/NUSCENES.md).
+If interested in using the nuScenes dev kit for tracker development, see the [nuScenes instructions](docs/NUSCENES.md).

-## Running MoCap experiments
-If interested in recreating the MoCap experiment results from the 2024 paper, see the [MoCap instructions](docs/MOCAP.md).

 ## Running the OAK-D demo
 After completing the [installation instructions](docs/INSTALL.md), if you have a Luxonis OAK-D camera you can use the included files to run MaRMOT with an OAK-D detector.